-Bonus payments to executives are based either on the discretion of the Compensation Committee or are tied to growth in EBIT.
+Bonus payments to executives are based either on the discretion of the Compensation Committee or are tied to growth in various indicators of financial performance, such as EBITDA and EBIT.
 Long-term incentives have been granted in the form of stock options and time-vested restricted stock that generally vest over four or five years.
 These programs have been in place for several years and have proved effective in rewarding performance while not encouraging inappropriate risk-taking.